Ex-gay or conversion therapy (overcome unwanted same sex attraction) stories are all pretty much the same. The common themes in these stories include:

 - Around 40% of people have had a same sex experience but obviously not 40% of the population are gay.

 - Heterosexuals also can lead self-destructive lifestyles and be promiscuous etc but if they have a conversion experience don’t feel the need to blame their tragic past on their sexual orientation.
+They’ve just made poor choices and demonstrated a lack of self -respect.

 - When straight married people talk about their partners and how they met they usually talk about how they fell in love.
 And even that they are still in love.
 This is not a part of ex-gay stories.
 They love their partners like a best friend.